pingidentity/pf-authn-js-widget/docs/riskAuthentication.md

 ### Setup

-If you have configured the adapter so that the `Device Profiling Method` is set to `Captured by this adapter`, no extra setup is required as the widget will be able to run the device profiling script with information provided by the adapter.
-However if you have chosen `Captured by a previous adapter` you will need to place the device profiling script that came with the kit (`id_dataweb_device_profiling.js`) to where your application will be hosted and attach the following script in the index.html that you have created.
+If the `Device Profiling Method` setting in your adapter configuration is set to `Captured by a previous adapter`:
+1. Copy the `id_dataweb_device_profiling.js` file from the integration `.zip` file to a location that your application can access.
+2. Add the following to the sign-on page.
+Adjust the path to the script file.
 ```html
 <script type="text/javascript" src="id_dataweb_device_profiling.js"></script>
 ```
+If the `Device Profiling Method` setting in your adapter configuration is set to `Captured by this adapter`, no extra steps are needed.

 ## ThreatMetrix Integration Kit